IMT-2020-Kotlin-Developers/GoodMerchant/README.md

 # Features

  * An aesthetically designed UI for the customer
- * Search for the desired product by either clicking its image using the camera or selecting its image from the gallery
+ * Search for the desired product by either clicking its image using the camera or selecting its image from the gallery.
+Here is a list of labels that the iamge labeling model can detect -> [labels](https://github.com/sekocoder/GoodMerchant/files/8107045/Untitled.document.2.pdf)
  * Manually entering the product name or passing the URL of the product image to search for the product
  * Display of products similar to it sorted by price from various e-commerce sites in the form of a scrollable list
  * Detailed page of every product